iamchuckss/portfolio-website/content/posts/CNES1003_Quiz1.md

 **Range of work:** mines, houshold, farms, prostitues, teachers, doctors, secretaries

-Emancipation/manumission of slaves are common

-    Freed slaves commonly take the name of former master and went into business with them
+Emancipation/manumission of slaves are common, freed slaves commonly take the name of former master and went into business with them

-## Roman Marriages

-## Roman Religion

-## Important Social Distinction

-### Patrician vs Plebeian
+## Patrician vs Plebeian

-#### Early Rome
+**Early Rome**

 - **Plebeians**:
     - Had few rights